matomatical/qualtrics/README.md

 If you want to contribute substantially, I advise you fork the project and take it in the direction you like.

+Note on documentation:

+* [The guide](GUIDE.md) is written by hand.
+  * Please keep it up-to-date with breaking API changes.
+  * When implementing a new feature, consider adding an example in the guide.
+* [The reference](REFERENCE.md) is automatically generated from the docstrings in the source code (qualtrics.py)
+  * Do not manually modify REFERENCE.md.
+  * Instead, generate it using [`pdoc`](https://pdoc3.github.io/pdoc/).
+    * one-time install `pip install pdoc3` (note `pdoc3` not `pdoc`)
+    * followed by `pdoc qualtrics.py > REFERENCE.md` to update the reference
+      each time the library changes.
+  * Obviously, the docstrings in qualtrics.py must be kept up to date.

+TODO:

+* HTML documentation hosted easily with github pages from the doc folder, and a makefile to generate it.
+* A whole developer section of this readme...!
+* Black code formatting?
+* Tests... hahaha...

 3. Quick start
 --------------